Grateful-J/gigCompanion/README.md

 ### Items Left To Do

+- **Sign in with Google & GitHub**: One click sign-on with your Google Account or Github.
 - **Complete PM Portal**: Allows PMs to create jobs and assign users, filling out job details including rate automatically.
 - **QR Code Storage**: Allow users to store generated QR codes for credentials pickup, eliminating the need to search for old emails.
 - **Mail Portal**: Enable users to forward confirmation emails, with the server scraping important data and auto-filling for the user.